martingutpar/pruebas/README.md

 The development of this project will follow a high-level iterative methodology, dividing the work into several clearly defined phases.
 Each phase has specific goals and deliverables, and the progress will be continuously monitored to ensure the quality and consistency of the implementation.
 This approach allows for incremental improvements, early detection of issues, and adaptation to feedback throughout the project.

 ### 📅 Phases
-- Phase 1 – Definition of functionalities:
+- Phase 1 – Definition of functionalities and screens:
 In this phase, the general and detailed functionalities of the application will be defined.
 Additionally, initial wireframes and navigation flow designs will be created to guide the structure and user experience.

-- Phase 2 – Configuration of technologies and development tools:
+- Phase 2 – Repository, testing, and CI:
-Setup of the development environment, integration of frameworks and libraries, and periodic quality controls (code analysis, testing tools) will be performed.
+A Git repository will be created, along with the client and server projects.
+The minimum functionality required to connect the client, server, and database will be implemented.
+Initial automated tests will be developed, and the Continuous Integration (CI) system will be configured.

+- Phase 3 – Version 0.1: Basic functionality and Docker:
+The application will be extended to include all basic functionalities, together with their corresponding automated tests.
+The project will be containerized using Docker, and continuous delivery will be introduced.
+Version 0.1 of the application will then be released.

+- Phase 4 – Version 0.2: Intermediate functionality:
+The application will be expanded to include intermediate functionalities, together with their corresponding automated tests.
+The application will also be deployed in this phase, and version 0.2 will be released.

-- Phases 3, 4, 5 – Iterative and incremental development:
+- Phase 5 – Version 1.0: Advanced functionality:
-The application will be developed in small increments.
-Each iteration will implement features from the simplest to the more complex, allowing for continuous testing, feedback, and improvement.
-At the end of each phase, a version (release) of the application will be published for review and testing.
+The application will be finalized with the advanced functionalities and released as version 1.0.

 - Phase 6 – Writing the final report:
 The memory/documentation of the project will be drafted, including objectives, design, implementation details, and conclusions.